cheese1/medusawiki/API-v2.md

 ### PUT
+* Idempotent and not Safe
 * Return: `HTTP 200`
 * HTTP Response: resource (json format)

 ### DELETE
+* Idempotent and not Safe
 * Return: `HTTP 204 No Content`
 * HTTP Response: No body